CSE116: Computer Science 2

 • Lecture Questions x3

-• Most lectures will include questions to be answered during live lectures.
+• Most lectures will include questions or activities to be completed during live lectures.
 These will be simple questions designed to encourage you to attend lecture and stay up to date on the material.
 Since lectures will be recorded, there is a temptation to watch lecture days, or even weeks, after they occur.
 These questions are to serve as an incentive for you to attend lecture and avoid falling behind in the course.

-• If, after the 9 drops, you answer all lecture questions correctly, you will earn 3 application objectives
+• If, after the 6 drops, you answer all lecture questions correctly, you will earn 3 application objectives

-• If, after the 9 drops, you missed (either not submitted or submitted with an incorrect answer) between 1 and 7 lecture questions, you will earn 2 application objectives
+• If, after the 6 drops, you missed (either not submitted or submitted with an incorrect answer) between 1 and 4 lecture questions, you will earn 2 application objectives

-• If, after the 9 drops, you missed (either not submitted or submitted with an incorrect answer) between 8 and 14 lecture questions, you will earn 1 application objective
+• If, after the 6 drops, you missed (either not submitted or submitted with an incorrect answer) between 5 and 9 lecture questions, you will earn 1 application objective

-• If, after the 9 drops, you missed (either not submitted or submitted with an incorrect answer) more than 14 lecture questions, you will not earn any application objectives from lecture questions
+• If, after the 6 drops, you missed (either not submitted or submitted with an incorrect answer) more than 9 lecture questions, you will not earn any application objectives from lecture questions

 Readings